Employer collaboration and partnerships

 - Client projects

 Accenture sponsors several ITMOC projects that involve students researching an issue of concern that the company faces in its consulting engagements.
-Examples include the future of UK border control, identity management in the UK, and utility computing, the integration of strategy and technology consulting in the context of digital transformation.
+Examples have included: change management in technology consulting, the future of UK border control, identity management in the UK, utility computing, and the integration of strategy and technology consulting in the context of digital transformation.
+Recent projects include researching tech trends in the retail and banking sectors, helping to develop Accenture's Tech Vision.

-The project work forms the basis of the students’ dissertations, and each project involves two ITMOC students (currently EU only) working closely with a consultant over the dissertation period.
+The project work forms the basis of the students’ dissertations, and each project involves two-to-three ITMOC students working closely with a consultant/managing director over the dissertation period.
 The reports arising from the ITMOC projects have been published within Accenture’s Knowledge Archive Series.

 Informed Solutions is a UK technology and management consultancy firm based in Manchester.
 ITMOC students are collaborating with Informed Solutions to look at the role of senior management teams in strategic transformation.